shangyuhsu/rooftop/README.md

     `npx react-native start`

-5. In a new terminal, run the iOS app in the simulator:
+5. In a new terminal, run the iOS app in the simulator (in the frontend directory again):

     `npx react-native run-ios`